 We personally tend to go with modular PSUs where possible.
 It means less cable mess inside the case, since you don’t have to stash unused cables somewhere.
 Instead, the unused cables have to find a home in your closet.

-If you’ve got a minute, be sure to .
+If you’ve got a minute, be sure to read this article on what to look for in a PSU.

 Case: NZXT S340